hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/run-sql.rst

        }
    }

-While ``run_sql`` lets you run any SQL, it tries to ensure that the data microservice's state (relationships, permissions etc.) is consistent. i.e, you cannot drop a column on which any metadata is dependent on (say a permission or a relationship).
+While ``run_sql`` lets you run any SQL, it tries to ensure that the Hasura GraphQL engine's state (relationships, permissions etc.) is consistent. i.e, you cannot drop a column on which any metadata is dependent on (say a permission or a relationship).
 The effects, however, can be cascaded.